Vincit/tarn.js/README.md

   // if a resource cannot be acquired
   createTimeoutMillis: 30000,

+  // destroy operations are awaited for at most this many milliseconds
+  // new resources will be created after this timeout
+  destroyTimeoutMillis: 200,

   // free resouces are destroyed after this many milliseconds
   idleTimeoutMillis: 30000,